 otion is a great tool for building and tracking habits.
 Small consistent habits can bring huge benefits in the long run.
 Notion makes building habits easy and fun.
 That's why I use it every day to keep track of the habits I want to install.

 The system that I am going to share with you consists of three parts: a database of habits that we want to build, a database to track them on a daily basis, and a dashboard to organize nicely.

-In this step-by-step guide, I will show you how to implement a habit-building tracker in Notion.
+In this step-by-step guide, I will show you how to implement a habit-building template in Notion.
 It is based on the framework from Atomic Habits and neuroscience tips on the role of dopamine in habit forming that I learned from the Huberman Lab podcast.

 We'll need 2 databases to arrange the habit-building and tracking process.

 The first database will contain the habits and their properties, such as cues and rewards.
 It's essential to think about these properties as each one of them will help to make your habit-building consistent and successful.

 The second database is for tracking purposes.
 Its entries are your days where you'll mark off completed habits and track the progress.